Herb Innovation Center

 How long is the presentation and are notes allowed?

 Undergraduate students (both early and late track) and graduate students (early track only) are allowed one 3x5 notecard with handwritten notes on one side only.
 You should not read from the notecard during the presentation, however.
-It should be used a helpful guide.
+It should be used as a helpful guide.

 What are the requirements for the style of presentation?